 And, while lots of people can, and do, compost at home (which is not the right solution for PLA), home composting can never solve our waste crisis.
 Our enormous human population needs large-scale waste management solutions – including large-scale composting.
 This will reduce the high environmental impacts of landfill, lower greenhouse gas emissions, reduce waste, and help recondition soils.
 Also, PLA isn’t the only green waste that needs higher temperatures to break down.
-Thick bones, woody plants and many other materials also break down much better in industrial composting conditions.
+Thick bones, woody plants and many other materials also break down much better in large-scale composting conditions.

 So, PLA is a step towards a future world.
-A world we’re still building: where renewable & compostable materials are the norm, and zero green waste goes to landfill.
+A world we’re still building where renewable & compostable materials are the norm, and zero green waste goes to landfill.
 We hope you’ll join us in making it happen!
 In the meantime, our PLA is still more sustainable than plastic in several ways.

 It’s made from renewable plants, not fossil fuels and is less environmentally damaging to produce (no oil drilling or fracking).
 It’s also certified compostable and has demonstrated that it won’t leave any toxic residues in soils.
 (This also makes it much healthier for the people using it!)